-- 1. Vertical curbs six inches in height shall be painted yellow on the top and side, extending the length of the designated fire lane.
-The pavement adjacent to the painted curbs shall be marked with block lettering a minimum of 18 inches in height and with a three-inch brush stroke reading "NO PARKING FIRE LANE".
-Lettering shall be yellow and spaced at no more than 50-foot intervals. - 2.
-Rolled curbs or surface without curbs shall have a yellow six-inch-wide stripe painted extending the length of the designated fire lane.
+1. Vertical curbs six inches in height shall be painted yellow on the top and side, extending the length of the designated fire lane.
+The pavement adjacent to the

+- 2. Rolled curbs or surface without curbs shall have a yellow six-inch-wide stripe painted extending the length of the designated fire lane.
 The surface adjacent to the strip shall be marked with block lettering a minimum of 18 inches in height and with a minimum three-inch brush stroke reading "NO PARKING FIRE LANE".
 Lettering shall be yellow and spaced at no more than 50-foot intervals. - 3.
 Fire lane signs which shall be as follows (see exhibit on following page): - a.
 Reflective. - b.
 Red letters on white background. - c.
 Lettering sizes as shown. - d.
 A minimum of 12 inches wide by 18 inches tall. - e.
 Bottom of sign shall be installed 7 feet above grade. - f.
 Sign may be placed on a building when approved by the fire chief in coordination with the building official. - g.
 When posts are required for signs, they shall be a minimum of two-inch galvanized steel or 4 x 4 inch pressure treated wood. - h.
 Signs shall be placed so they face the direction of vehicular travel.